 Matt Knight

 Matt Knight is a San Francisco-based writer and intellectual property lawyer.
-His writing crosses two genres: near-future fiction that explores the misuse of modern technology, and women’s fiction focused on love, crisis, and personal growth.
-He holds a BS in pre-med from Pfeiffer University, an MS in biochemistry from the University of Texas Southwestern Medical School, and a JD from the University of Houston Law School.
-Various careers seasoned his life in North Carolina and Texas – chemist for the EPA, researcher of urinary bladder cancer, editor of the Houston Law Review, and clerk for the Civil District Court of Texas – before culminating in a fifteen-year career in California as a biotech patent litigator specializing in genetic engineering.
-His publications have appeared in the New York Times, Independent Book Publisher Association Magazine Houston Law Review, and San Diego Union-Tribune.
+He writes near-future fiction that explores the unintended consequences of modern technology, and women’s fiction focused on love, crisis, and personal growth.
+He earned a BS in pre-med from Pfeiffer University, an MS in biochemistry from the University of Texas Southwestern Medical School, and a JD from the University of Houston Law School.
+His career path has included roles as an EPA chemist, a cancer researcher, an editor of the Houston Law Review, a judicial clerk, a biotech patent litigator specializing in genetic engineering, and, currently, a realtor.
+Basically, a master of reinvention driven by demonic compulsion.
+His publications have appeared in the New York Times, Queer Adventures, Independent Book Publisher Association Magazine Houston Law Review, and San Diego Union-Tribune.
 Matt’s GPS coördinates are split between San Francisco and Maui.
 When he finds snippets of spare time, you can pinpoint him swimming laps, surfing waves, painting a canvas, or unleashing his inner Julia Child.

 Read more about his books at www.mattknightbooks.com.